 GoldPaid is a UK-wide postal gold and silver buying service with no branches.
 The flagship guide, selling gold by post in the UK, walks through how the whole thing works before you send a thing.

 Bradford-on-Avon is a Wiltshire market town of steep streets and weavers' cottages above the River Avon, with a Saxon church and a long cloth-trade history.
-It is a settled, attractive town with the household gold of generations in its homes.
+It is a settled, attractive town built in local stone up the valley side.
+Clasps, springs and other non-gold parts are identified and taken out before pricing.
 Selling from Bradford-on-Avon is done by post, anywhere in the UK, so there is no shop to visit.

 The process, step by step